elgamalsalman/my-setup/README.md

 ## Installation Instructions

-> If you are using vmware you have to first add this line to the virtual machine .VMX file
+> If you are using vmware you have to first add this line to the virtual machine `.vmx` file
 >
 > ```
 > firmware = "efi"